simoneSantoni/data-viz-smm635/week5/README.md

 This folder contains the following set of materials:

 + Lecture notes:
-  - [slideshow_1.ipynb](slideshow_1.ipynb) - Tufte's design principles; statistical charts
+  - [slideshow_1.ipynb](slideshow_1.ipynb) - visualizing statistical patterns and uncertainty in estimates

-Further materials concerning 'labs' and the problem set will be made available during the Thursday xx session, which will cover the following:

--   .
--   .
+Further materials are included in `tutorials/statisticalEstimates/_0.ipynb`